KleistLab/WarpDemuX/README.md

 ## Barcode-based adaptive sampling (Live Balancing)

-Live balancing has been executed as a proof-of-concept for RNA002.
+Live balancing has been executed as a proof-of-concept for RNA002 and is not supported for RNA004 or WarpDemuX-tRNA.

 ### Adapter classification